 As Elie Wiesel said while accepting the Nobel Prize:

 We must take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.

 Raising Kids’ Moral Development

 Supporting our students’ moral development is imperative.
 Gifted kids are uniquely suited for this climb – even at young ages.
 It’s well-established that the gifted develop a sense of morality earlier and more deeply than their peers.
-But we can’t support those higher levels if we’re limited by our own need to conform.
+But we, their teachers, can’t support those higher levels if we’re limited by our own need to conform.
 Now, more than ever, we need to stand up for what we know is right.